vajpayeev/SQL-Queries/README.md

   FROM allergies

-## Query for diagnosis
 SELECT start,
         stop,
 		description as condition
   FROM conditions
   WHERE description =  'Diabetes' or stop IS NOT NULL

---To check if patient has any careplan

 SELECT *
  From careplans
  WHERE description = 'Respiratory therapy'\

---To know Immunization status and patients with immunizations SELECT *
+SELECT *
  FROM immunizations